PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week1Day4.md

 <img src="./images/conference.jpg" alt="Conference" width="550"/>

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
-Tip: If you take notes during the presentation, it will be easier to formulate questions for the speaker.
+Tip: If you take notes during the presentation, it will be easier to formulate the questions you might have for the speaker.
 </div>

 ***